 Why do you think the images still resonate?

 Well, two things.
 One is that there are people that are my age that remember they grew up in these conditions.
 People in their 60s and 70s talking about it in the sense that they've come on from there, they've managed to do something with their lives.
 But then there are people in the age range between 20 and 40 where it is really quite shocking to think that this is such a recent past.
 And I think what Shelter have found is that it echoes with the problems that exist at the moment with housing in the cities again.
 The material poverty has changed in some ways but the insecurity and anxieties are just as bad now.

-Nick Hedges & Shelter runs from 15th to 18th September at Manchester's Anthony Burgess Foundation
+Nick Hedges & Shelter runs from September 15-18 at Manchester's Anthony Burgess Foundation

 Text Matthew Whitehouse